sourcegraph/sourcegraph-sentry/README.md

 ```

-Filematches can also be narrowed down to certain folders by specifying this in the RegExp:
+File matches can also be narrowed down to certain folders by specifying this in the RegExp:

 ```
 ...